lohgannash/dynamodb-backup/README.md

 This policy specifies additional permissions that may be required by the IAM role `DataPipelineDefaultRole`.
 The `DataPipelineDefaultRole` role gets created for you automatically by Data Pipeline ([refer to AWS Docs here](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-get-setup.html#dp-iam-roles-new)) and uses the `AWSDataPipelineRole` managed policy.

-However if you have specified a default EBS encryption key in a region then the managed policy does not contain sufficient permissions to run the Data Pipeline import (or export) job successfully.
+However if you have specified a default EBS encryption key in a region then the managed policy will not have sufficient permissions to run the Data Pipeline import (or export) job successfully.
 The `DataPipelineEbsKmsPolicy` in the SAM template contains the additional permissions required.

 To check if your region is using a custom EBS encryption key you can run the [AWS CLI/API command](https://docs.aws.amazon.com/cli/latest/reference/ec2/get-ebs-default-kms-key-id.html) to find the ARN: